 HCD partnered with Shelby County Housing and Memphis Authority to complete an update the current Analysis of Impediments to Fair Housing (AI).
 The updated AI was completed in March 2019.

-During FY2022, HCD will work with partner agencies to undertake actions to overcome impediments to fair housing.
+During FY2024, HCD will work with partner agencies to undertake actions to overcome impediments to fair housing.
 Related goals include the following:

-- Addressing fair housing concerns in the ownership market. - Addressing fair housing concerns in the rental market. - Addressing fair housing concerns related to land use and development policies. - Continuing to increase fair housing knowledge and capacity in the region. - Utilizing economic development tools to promote fair housing choice and access to opportunity. - Promoting equity in access to community assets.
+- Addressing fair housing concerns in the ownership market. - Addressing fair housing concerns in the rental market. - Addressing fair housing concerns related to land use and development policies. - Continuing to increase fair housing knowledge and capacity in the region.